BOSTON UNIVERSITY DEFEATS CLARKSON, 3-2

-Junior defenseman Tara Watchorn had a goal and two assists for the Terriers
+Junior defenseman Tara Watchorn posts goal and two assists for Terriers

 BOSTON, Mass. - Junior defenseman Tara Watchorn tallied a goal and two assists to lead fifth-ranked Boston University to its sixth straight win with a 3-2 victory over Clarkson in women's ice hockey action on Saturday afternoon at Walter Brown Arena.